 January 30, 2023 — Stress and fatigue over possible data breaches are understandably natural, as cybersecurity issues remain a top concern of business owners, employees, and consumers worldwide.

-A U.S. Small Business Administration survey showed that 88 percent of small business owners believe they are vulnerable to cyber attacks.
+Many small business owners feel that they’re vulnerable to cyber attacks.
 And, just hearing about ransomware attacks, not to mention other types of security incidents, can be stressful for digital users, according to research from global cybersecurity firm Kaspersky.

 News of data breaches stressed out 69 percent of respondents in a 2021 survey, the company reported.
 Further, the survey revealed digital “users felt more stress from data breaches, ransomware, and security incidents than they did from other events in their lives,” according to a post by David Bisson on Security Intelligence.